 How Do Spinal Cord Injuries Occur?

-Following an auto accident, you might believe you are not injured and still you may have suffered a spinal cord injury.
-Symptoms of a spinal cord injury such as weakness, loss of sensation, pain, or trouble breathing, may not be immediately experienced.
-In order to avoid a spinal cord injury from becoming more devastating than it might be, the time between the impact or injury and the time medical treatment is administered has been shown to determine the degree of impairment, if any, a person will suffer.
-That is why, whenever you are involved in a car accident, it is imperative that medical treatment be sought immediately, if only to rule out a spinal cord injury.
+The time between the impact or injury and the time medical treatment is administered has been shown to determine the degree of impairment, if any, a person will suffer.
+That is why, whenever you are involved in a car accident, it is imperative that you get medical treatment immediately, if only to rule out a spinal cord injury.

 Protect Your Rights and Future

-In some circumstances following a spine injury, medical care will be necessary for your entire life.
+After some spine injuries, medical care will be necessary for your entire life.
 Managing your care is your utmost priority.
 In order to do that though, you will need financial resources.
-Receiving just compensation from the person(s) responsible for your car accident spinal cord injury should be entrusted to competent, experienced, legal counsel like the Seattle car accident injury lawyers at Hardwick & Pendergast, P.S.
+In the state of Washington, the statute of limitations for personal injuries allows you to file a claim or pursue a lawsuit for only two years after the accident that caused the injury.
+Receiving just compensation from the person(s) responsible for your car accident spinal cord injury should be entrusted to competent, experienced, legal counsel like the Seattle injury lawyers at Hardwick & Pendergast, P.S.
 Call us for a free consultation at (888) 228-3860.

 - Spinal Cord Injury Blogs